 The preparation of financial statements in conformity with generally accepted accounting principles in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosures of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reported period.
 Accordingly, actual results could differ from those estimates.

 Date of Management Review

-Subsequent events were evaluated through April 26, 2023, which is the date the financial statements were available to be issued.
-As of this date, no subsequent events were noted.
+Subsequent events were evaluated through March 8, 2024, which is the date the financial statements were available to be issued.
+See Note 10 for subsequent event disclosure.

 Comparative Data